csci104/site/homework/submission-instructions/index.md

 No other formats are accepted unless explicitly stated.
 These include, but are not limited to, Microsoft Word documents (e.g. `.doc`, `.docx`) and Rich Text Format (RTF) files.

 ### Step 2.
 Push your commits to GitHub
-After you have verified that your assignment is ready to be submitted, push your source code and all relevant files.
+After you have verified that your assignment is ready to be submitted, submit by pushing your source code and all relevant files.
 Do not push binary files or "garbage" files.
 (Use the `.gitignore` file to make this as easy as possible on yourself as well as `make clean` to delete any object files or executables).
 You should NOT add/commit/push any of the test suite folders (and files) that may be released before the submission deadline (e.g. `hw1_tests`).
 This can easily happen if you use `git add .`.
 Instead, we recommend adding specific files (e.g. `git add file1.h file1.cpp file2.h file2.cpp Makefile`) or using specific wildcards: `git add *.h *.cpp Makefile` (which will leave out anything in a subfolder).
 If you do happen to add/commit/push a test suite, you can remove it by running `git rm -rf hw1_tests` followed by `git commit -m "Removed tests"` followed by `git push`.

 Run `git status` on your repository and make sure that there are no files listed as: